nutellayan/cwWorld/use-cases/use-case-10.md

-# USE CASE: 10 Generate Report of Capital Cities within a Specified Continent
+# USE CASE: Generate City Population Report in a country organised by largest to smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I require a report listing all capital cities within a specified continent, organized by population size from largest to smallest.
-The report should include the top 5 populated capital cities in each continent.
-This will facilitate analysis of population distributions among capital cities within continents.
+*As an employee, I want to generate a report of all cities in a country organized by largest population to smallest.*

 ### Scope